-A CIRANO Researcher and Fellow since 1994, Marcel Boyer (M.Sc. and Ph.D. economics, Carnegie-Mellon University; M.A. economics, Université de Montréal) is presently Emeritus Professor of Economics at the Université de Montréal; Associate Member of the Toulouse School of Economics (TSE) and the Institute for Advanced Strudy in Toulouse (IAST); Distinguished Associate Fellow, Montreal Economic Institute; Fellow of CIRANO and of the C.D.
-Howe Institute (Toronto); Academic Affiliate of Analysis Group (Montréal, Boston); Member of the Governance Committee of the “Sustainable Finance and Responsible Investment” AFG Chair at École Polytechnique de Paris and Université de Toulouse; and Member of the C.D.
-Howe Institute Competition Policy Council.
+Marcel Boyer (M.Sc. and Ph.D. in Economics, Carnegie-Mellon University; M.A. in Economics, Université de Montréal) Associate Member, Toulouse School of Economics (TSE) and Institute for Advanced Strudy in Toulouse (IAST), C.D.
+Howe Institute (Toronto), Academic Affiliate of the Groupe d'analyse (Boston, Montreal), Member of the Scientific Orientation Committee of the Chairs in "Sustainable Finance and Responsible Investment" of the Association française de gestion financière and Member of the Competition Policy Committee of the C.D.
+Howe Institute.

-He taught economics at York University (1971-1973), UQÀM (1973-1974) and Université de Montréal (1974-2008).
-He held the Bell Canada Chair in Industrial Economics of the University of Montreal (2003-2008) and the Jarislowsky-SSHRC-NSERC Chair in Technology and International Competition of École Polytechnique de Montréal (1993-2000).
+He was Professor of Economics at York University (1971-1973), UQAM (1973-74) and Université de Montréal (1974-2008).
+He held the Bell Canada Chair in Industrial Economics at Université de Montréal (2003-2008) and the Jarislowsky-SSHRC-NSERC Chair in Technology and International Competition at École Polytechnique de Montréal (1993-2000).

-Marcel Boyer received the Alexander-Henderson Award (Carnegie-Mellon University 1971), the Prix Marcel-Dagenais (Société canadienne de science économique 1985), the Endowment-for-the–future Distinguished Scholar Award (University of Alberta 1988), the Distinguished Guest Professor Award (Wuhan University of Technology 1995).
-He was elected in 1992 Fellow of the Royal Society of Canada (Academies of Arts, Humanities and Sciences of Canada), in 1997 Fellow of The International Journal of Industrial Organization, in 2001 Fellow of the World Academy of Productivity Science.
-Following his public lecture at Collège de France in 2005, the latter honored him with the Médaille Guillaume-Budé.
-He received the Prix Marcel-Vincent (ACFAS 2002) and the Prix Léon-Gérin for career excellence in Humanities and Social Sciences (Prix du Québec 2015).
+Marcel Boyer has received the Alexander-Henderson Award (Carnegie-Mellon University 1971), the Prix Marcel-Dagenais (Canadian Society for Economic Science 1985), the Endowment-for-the-Future Distinguished Scholar Award (University of Alberta 1988), the Distinguished Guest Professor Award (Wuhan University of Technology 1995).
+He was elected in 1992 to the Royal Society of Canada (Academies of Arts, Humanities and Sciences of Canada), in 1997 Fellow of the International Journal of Industrial Organization, in 2001 Fellow of the World Academy of Productivity Science.
+The Collège de France awarded him the Guillaume-Budé Medal following his lecture at the Collège in 2005.
+He received the Prix Marcel-Vincent (ACFAS 2002) and the Prix Léon-Gérin for the excellence of his career in the humanities and social sciences (Prix du Québec 2015).